vtecovsky/S25-core-course-labs/app_golang/README.md

-# Overview
+# Go Web Application: Moscow Time API

-This Python web application displays the current time in Moscow using FastAPI.
+This Go web application displays the current time in Moscow using the `net/http` package.

 ## Features
 - Displays the current time in Moscow in the format `YYYY-MM-DD HH:MM:SS`
-- Handles time zones using the `pytz` library
+- Handles time zones using Go’s `time.LoadLocation`
-- Built with FastAPI
+- Built with Go standard `net/http` package

 ## Endpoints
 ### `GET /msc_time`